Elsewhere on this site:

 South Africa

-Her heart went out to the many orphans in her neighborhood and their families; and she organized her neighbors to help them.
+Her heart went out to the many orphans in her neighborhood and their families.
+She and her neighbors formed an organization to help them and others.

 5